oasis-tcs/idpf-specification/idpf_specification.md

 and describes how Device indicates to SW that it can reuse the buffers and descriptors for new packets.

-The mode of operation is a per queue configuration. each queue can be configured to work in a different model:
+The mode of operation is a per queue configuration.
+Each queue can be configured to work in a different model:

-- In order , single queue model.
+- In order single queue model.
 This option is supported only when VIRTCHNL2_TXQ_MODEL_IN_ORDER_SINGLE feature is negotiated.
-- In order , split queue model.
+- In order split queue model.
 This option is supported only when VIRTCHNL2_TXQ_MODEL_IN_ORDER_SPLIT feature is negotiated.
-- Out of order , split queue model.
+- Out of order split queue model.
 This option is supported only when VIRTCHNL2_TXQ_MODEL_OUT_OF_ORDER_SPLIT feature is negotiated.

 The device must negotiate at least VIRTCHNL2_TXQ_MODEL_OUT_OF_ORDER_SPLIT or